dwest1220/AnthonyWestAudio-api/README.md

 ## 👨‍💻 Developer

-Built by [Your Name] as a capstone project for Nashville Software School's Full-Stack Engineering program.
+Built by David West as a capstone project for Nashville Software School's Full-Stack Engineering program.

 **LinkedIn**: https://www.linkedin.com/in/david-west-a205a8274/
 **GitHub**: https://github.com/dwest1220